Rjoande/RealBattery/README.md

 - Tundra Exploration
 - Universal Storage II

 > Parts from mods not listed above still benefit from RealBattery’s automatic patching system.
-These will receive a default, generic set of subtypes
+These will receive a default, generic set of subtypes.

 ## Contributing

 Pull requests, translations, and feedback are welcome!
 Please fork the repository and submit a PR against the `master` branch.
-To report bugs or suggest features, open an issue or post in the [KSP Forum Thread](#).
+To report bugs or suggest features, open an issue or post in the [KSP Forum Thread](https://forum.kerbalspaceprogram.com/topic/227955-112x-realbattery-recharged-v2-realistic-battery-simulation/).

 ## Translations